0vercl0k/sic/README.md

 Once the driver is done scanning all the VAD trees, it basically has built a lookup table that contains every Prototype PTEs and a list of processes that have mapped it in their address spaces.
 The table is packed and sent to user mode where the user agent can display the information.

+### Investigating a shared memory mapping in WinDbg

 ## Build

 You can open the Visual Studio solution `sic.sln` or build it via the command line with: